Cognitive Behavioral Therapy For Shy Bladder

 CBT And Graduated Exposure Therapy

-We’ve discussed another popular form of treatment called Graduated Exposure Therapy.
+I’ve discussed another popular form of treatment called Graduated Exposure Therapy.
 As the name of this treatment suggests, this involves exposing yourself to the difficult environment of the public toilets and building up gradually.
 Bit by bit you’ll become used to the anxiety experienced in relatively comfortable restrooms and build up to more difficult ones until, eventually, you can deal with any situation.

 Graduated exposure therapy need to be practised regularly and the level of difficulty and discomfort built up over time.
 This, therefore, is certainly not for those who want a quick, comfortable result.